totalspectrum/spin2cpp/docs/basic.md

 #### waitpeq

-Waits for pins to have a specific value
+Waits for pins to have a specific value (given by a bit mask).
+Same as the Spin `waitpeq` routine.

 #### waitpne

-Waits for pins to have a specific value
+Waits for pins to have a specific value (given by a bit mask).
+Same as the Spin `waitpne` routine.

 ### Propeller Specific Variables